“Glass Gut” to Study Equine GI Tract

-To gain insight into the function of the equine gastrointestinal tract, researchers are developing a “glass gut” model.
+To gain insight into the function of the equine gastrointestinal tract, researchers at the Ontario Veterinary College are developing a glass gut model.

 In a quest to gain insight into the function of the equine gastrointestinal tract (GI), Dr. Luis Arroyo and his team at the University of Guelph’s Ontario Veterinary College (OVC) are developing a glass gut model.